Junior School - Chatham House Technology Facilities

 Computer Aided Manufacturing rooms.
 There are two CAM (computer aided manufacturing) rooms, which are very well equipped with a variety of high quality machines.
 We are currently running Two Denford Mirco Routers, Universal V3.5 Lasercutter, Mercury Lasercutter, Denford Router 2600pro, Roland Camm1 Vinyl cutter, and Roland Camm 2.
 All are accessible for GCSE and A level students.

 3D HUB.
-Our 3D HUB is a dedicated space for ten 3D printers including seven Ultimaker 2s, two MakerBot Fifth Generations and a Denford UP printer.
+Our 3D HUB is a dedicated space for thirteen 3D printers, three 3D router, lasercutters, and a Wazer water jet cutter.
 These machines give students the opportunity to realise high quality complex outcomes, complicated and advanced computer aided designed outcomes (CAD) students have produced can now be printed in ABS, PLA, and XT-copolyester.
 As part of our approach to 3D manufacturing we have a university placement student who runs the 3D HUB and provides a 3D printing service to the local community, schools, and businesses as well as providing printing expertise to our students within the school.
 We are a Create Education 3D HUB and work with them on national projects as well as independent ventures with Hornby and (PML) Plymouth Marine Laboratory.

-· Product Design CLUB runs on a Tuesday and Thursday from 3.25 - 4.30.
+- Product Design CLUB runs twice a week.
 This club allows students to access the department’s practical, CAD, and CAM facilities.
 The club is aimed at year ten, eleven, twelve, and thirteen students.
-Having the sixth form working along side GSCE students supports a mentor/mentee and challenge environment.
-Mr Brewin, Mr Spain, Mr Taylor and Mr Cowper are available during product design club for students to access help and advice.